EARMILK EARMILK

 It’s this type of accountability that has gotten them this far—not just with handling the crowd, but even amongst themselves as they build a business as friends.
 As they are no strangers to the difficulties that come with combining business and friendship, it’s the mutual honesty they maintain within their circle that makes it look easy.

 After seeing this year’s success, the team looks to the future enthusiastically, maintaining their focus on expansion.
 That means creating more partnerships, adding more cities like Miami next year, and even considering taking Dear Summer and the HBCU culture that inspired it to another country.
-For now, the team is keeping themselves ahead of the game as their next “festival tour” stop is in a city they just added this year: Houston.
+For now, the team is keeping themselves ahead of the game as their next “festival tour” stop on September 20th is in a city they just added this year: Houston.

 Connect more with Dear Summer: Instagram | Facebook | Website